 - Young people are often money poor but time rich, which means that they can spend longer in a destination than a typical tourist.
 As a result, however, they end up spending up to two thirds more on average (WYSE, 2016)

 - 78% of millennials would rather spend money on a desirable experience or event than buying something desirable (Harris/Eventbrite, 2014)

 - Young travelers are relatively intrepid and unlikely to be phased by economic problems, political unrest, or epidemics.
 If there are fewer job openings, it can even encourage young people to travel or gain work experience abroad during a gap year (WYSE, 2016).

 Key takeaway: Millennial travelers are looking for unique and authentic experiences.
 They want to embrace things in a new way.
 They are tired of the old approach.
 Digitalization should prove to be the key here.

 Although many believe that museums are slowly losing on its popularity, data says this is far from true.
-The increase of people travel has led to the increase of museum visits, and many of the worlds leading museums, are seeing an increase in visits every year.
+The increase of people travel has led to an increase of museum visits, and many of the world’s leading museums, are seeing an increase in visits every year.

 Not just that.

 “For every euro invested in the arts, we get 4 back” – says one of the Museums directors.

 Taking into account the rise of digitalization and the fact that people are desperately looking for new experiences, this might well be the chance for museums in the future.